Heather Rae El Moussa

 Heather Rae El Moussa (née Young; born September 16, 1987) is an American model and reality television star who appeared on multiple seasons of Selling Sunset, a Netflix reality television show focused on The Oppenheim Group, a real estate brokerage firm dealing in luxury homes in the Los Angeles area.

 Career

 El Moussa was the Playboy Playmate of the Month for February 2010.
 Since then, she has had a role in eight films, including 2014's Love in the Time of Monsters.

-El Moussa obtained her real estate license license in 2014, and appeared in Seasons 1 to 7 of Selling Sunset, a Netflix reality television show showcasing luxury Los Angeles real estate, before leaving the show to raise her son.
+El Moussa obtained her real estate license in 2014, and appeared in Seasons 1 to 7 of Selling Sunset, a Netflix reality television show showcasing luxury Los Angeles real estate, before leaving the show to raise her son.
 She made a cameo appearance in the show's 9th season.

 El Moussa flips homes alongside her husband Tarek El Moussa in HGTV's The Flipping El Moussas.
 She also appears on The Flip Off and Flipping 101.